electro-smith/DaisySP/README.md

 DaisySP is an open source DSP library written in C++ and specifically tailored to embedded audio applications.

 ### Getting Started
-- You can browse the reference documentation at `/doc/`
+- Browse the reference documentation at `/doc/`
 - Check out our [How to Build](https://github.com/andrewikenberry/DaisySP/wiki/How-to-Build) Wiki page.
 - Make some sound!